It is the same five questions every week.

 Synonyms to wire in immediately:

-Before: Employee searches “sick days” → zero results → Slacks HR → waits 2 hours → gets answer → forgets where answer came from → asks again next month
+Before: employee searches “sick days” → zero results → Slacks HR → waits two hours → gets the answer → forgets where the answer came from → asks again next month.

-After: Employee searches “sick days” → synonym surfaces “PTO & Sick Leave” → reads 15-second answer → submits request → done in 90 seconds
+After: employee searches “sick days” → synonym surfaces “PTO & Sick Leave” → reads the 15-second answer → submits the request → done in 90 seconds.

 Need more depth on taxonomy and KB basics?
 Keep Internal Knowledge Base 101 handy while you tag.